As a Latino immigrant, I thought I understood the challenges of the Black community. I have a lot to learn

 Like many Americans, I am confronting the fact that I have been blind to contemporary and systematic racism against the Black community in this country.
 My experience as a Nicaraguan immigrant probably kept me from recognizing this blind spot as well.

 My company also put together a list of anti-racism resources that I am working through.
-And my family I are taking time to watch films and read books that educate us on the black experience.
+And my family and I are taking time to watch films and read books that educate us on the Black experience.

 While the onus is not solely on our Black friends and neighbors to teach us how to be better, it is vital that we listen and amplify these voices.
 I have had insightful conversations with my direct reports, encouraging them to share their experiences and keep me accountable and call me on my biases.

 One of my direct reports, a Black man originally from the South, shared podcasts, videos, and articles with me that added historical context to the issues we see today.
-Some of these referenced Malcolm X, whose contributions I, admittedly, did not know much about.
+Some of these referenced Malcolm X, whose contributions I admittedly did not know much about.
 After spending time reading his works, I gained a greater appreciation for his perspective and approach to activism.

 Picking a lane and making a difference

 I’ll admit, before I began to undertake this path of self-education and enacting change, I had a moment where I felt paralyzed.
-There are so many amazing non-profits to support, so many ways to channel my energy and resources.
+There are so many amazing nonprofits to support, so many ways to channel my energy and resources.
 But I realized that I needed to pick a lane.
 None of us can do everything, but we all have to do something.

 As someone who is incredibly fortunate to run a company with nearly 400 employees and four offices, I realized that my efforts are best directed through my business and career.
 My cofounder, David Cancel, and I both spent years in corporate America before meeting another person that looked like us.
 After this experience, we wanted to change the environment for future generations.

 We decided that our “lane” can be one that supports STEM initiatives in the states where we have offices, because the lack of diversity in tech is going to continue to be a problem if we don’t start early.
-Through the Drift Charitable Fund, we doubled down on our support for organizations like BUILD and Hack.Diversity, which work with Black and Latinx youth to bridge the opportunity gap in the technology industry.
+Through the Drift Charitable Fund, we doubled down on our support for organizations such as BUILD and Hack.Diversity, which work with Black and Latinx youth to bridge the opportunity gap in the technology industry.

 Furthermore, we are looking inward at the hiring practices and diversity record of our own company.
 We know that we need to do more to make sure that Black voices are heard and that our employee base better reflects the rich diversity of the country.
 And we’re holding ourselves accountable by launching a DEI page on our website to track progress toward this effort.

 It’s important we set this precedent through authentic, and not performative, behavior.
-For white colleagues, who wish to contribute as allies, they must demonstrate how they can show up for their BIPOC co-workers through consistent communication and action beyond mere lip service.
+For white colleagues who wish to contribute as allies, they must demonstrate how they can show up for their BIPOC coworkers through consistent communication and action beyond mere lip service.

 Keeping our “heads up,” instead of “heads down”